bkesterbyld/maroon-potato/src/pages/platform.md

       - title: Centralized Data Management
         content: >
-          View and manage your product's live and historical data in a web browser without any engineering requests or specialized tools.
-And Above allows you to build multiple solutions and products of the same data sets and readily connects via API to BI and other analytical tools.
+          View and manage your product's live and historical data in a web browser without any engineering requests.
+You can build more solutions off the same data sets and also use your favorite BI and data science tools.
         actions: []
         media_position: right
         media_width: fifty